celestiaorg/docs/docs/nodes/validator-node.md

   [celestia-app.md](https://github.com/celestiaorg/networks/celestia-app.md)
   for installation.

-You need to have the trusted server to initialize the Bridge Node.
+You need to have the trusted server to initialize the Validator-Bridge Node.
 You can use `http://localhost:26657` for your local run of `celestia-app`.
 The trusted hash is an optional flag and does not need to be used.
 If you are not passing it, the Bridge Node will just sync from the beginning, which is also the preferred option of how to run it.

 An example of how to query your local celestia-app to get the trusted hash: